 Physical events such as the education fairs were one of the first hit as the global pandemic began to plummet industries across the globe.
 However, many institutions were quick to adapt to the online spectrum by transforming their teaching methods to a completely virtual environment.
 While the teaching was done online, many were grappling with how to conduct education fairs in a way that doesn’t affect the public at large, and online education fairs came as a reliable and effective solution.

 However, after the advent of the global pandemic, there has been a barrage of webinars and online events being conducted day in and day out, and to be honest, not every event is a roaring success.
 There are a lot of metrics that matter for the success of an event, and one of the most important aspects is how you get more prospective attendees excited about the event to not just sign up, but also show up on the said event date.

 In this competitive landscape of the education industry, you need to know the ins and outs of marketing to stand out from the crowd.

 But fret not, because our experts at Wiz365 have devised a marketing plan that when followed would increase your attendee count to a whole new high.

 1. Create an Attractive Landing Page

-The basic human psychology is tuned in such a way to think, “what is in it for me?”
+Basic human psychology is tuned in such a way as to think, “what is in it for me?”
 You need to make sure that you address this question to your potential target audience.
 Here is a checklist that might come in handy while designing your landing page.